 Where are my pistachio fans?
 The unique, deliciously nutty flavor of pistachios makes these healthy muffins totally irresistible!

-We love that these muffins are not super sweet, which makes them really nice for breakfast.
+We love that these muffins are not super sweet, which makes them really nice for breakfast or as an afternoon snack.
 Serve with a generous spread of vegan cream cheese or a cup of cashew yogurt.